Chapter 39 Immigrating

 I have been busy packing some of our belongings and mailing them to Ed.
 It costs a lot to mail the boxes, so we are only keeping the most sentimental things.

 Mom’s apartment looks pretty empty now.
-We have borrowed a table and some chairs so that we have something to sit on.
-The things we haven’t sold, we will have to leave behind.
+We have borrowed a table and some chairs, so we have somewhere to sit.
+The things we haven’t sold will have to be left behind.

-We bought our plane tickes today.
-We will be leaving Denmark, Friday, May 28, 1982.
+We bought our plane tickets today.
+We will be leaving Denmark on Friday, May 28, 1982.

 Tuesday, April 27, 1982